Epilepsy [Types, Symptoms, Diagnosis & Treatment]

 What are the Symptoms of Epilepsy?

 Since seizures characterize epilepsy, the symptoms of epilepsy can alternatively be worked out from the above-given types of seizures and what they denote.
-Unfortunately, it is not that simple to recognize a seizure and it is especially difficult in the case of babies and infants.
-Besides, some seizure signs and symptoms may involve:

 • A staring spell